What are Non-Recurring Items?

 #3 – Exclude them all together

-Though it seems to be the easiest of the three approaches, it involves a lot of rationalization and logical thinking by the analyst while deciding which item he/she should exclude.
-There has to be a proper justification for the exclusion and when he/she does this, there has to be a proper adjustment in the tax to nullify the gain/loss attached with the item.
+Though it seems to be the easiest of the three approaches, it involves a lot of rationalization and logical thinking by the analyst while deciding which item they should exclude.
+There has to be a proper justification for the exclusion, and when they do this, there must be a proper tax adjustment to nullify the gain/loss attached to the item.
 For example –: An early retirement of debt can be excluded from the current year.

-A consistent and rational approach would be the one which emphasizes more on the nature of the non-recurring item for deciding which of the three above mentioned methodologies have to be used rather than using one of them on a standalone basis.
+A consistent and rational approach would be the one that emphasizes more the nature of the non-recurring item for deciding which of the three methodologies mentioned above have to be used rather than using one on a standalone basis.

 It is suggested that -:

-- Small items which have a very lesser impact on the Net Income should be accepted with a financial year itself.
+- Small items with less impact on Net Income should be accepted within a financial year.

-- If an item is altogether excluded, proper adjustment should be done while reporting the income tax.
+- If an item is altogether excluded, the proper adjustment should be made while reporting the income tax.